Francis-Guo/learngit/readme.txt

 ###must push master and dev, don't need to push bug, feature branch depends on if someone develop with you
 git clone git@github.com:michaelliao/learngit.git   #only clone master git checkout -b dev origin/dev  #set up origin dev to local

+git pull  #pull a branch to local git branch --set-upstream-to=origin/<branch> dev   #if you wish to set tracking information for this branch you can do so with git branch --set-upstream-to=origin/dev dev